devlukas/m183/README.md

 A PHP/Javascript-App demonstrating two XXS Attacks.

 Attack 1:
-- The file `keylogger.html` is a simple javascript keylogger
+- `keylogger.html` is a simple javascript keylogger

 Attack 2:

-- The File `xss-in-practice.php` is for the victim.
+- `xss-in-practice.php` is for the victim.
-- The File `xd.php` is the script where `xss-in-practice.php` posts the passwords to
+- `xd.php` is the script where `xss-in-practice.php` posts the passwords to
 - The "stolen" passwords are stored inside `passwords.txt` by `xd.php`

 [View Repository](https://github.com/devlukas/m183/tree/master/xss-in-practice)